lukakralj/GpioManager_Server/README.md

 devices that are currently connected to GPIOs on the DB without using a laptop.
 The server allows connections from outside the board's network which enables the user to access the connected devices from anywhere.
-The server is notifying all the connected devices about any updates in real time, so the data on all the devices is consistent at any time.
+The server is notifying all the connected devices about any updates in real time, so the data on all the devices is consistent at all times.

 Below you can see a sample setup and how this setup reflects in the [mobile app](https://github.com/lukakralj/GpioManager_App) that connects to this server: